sneeuwballen/zipperposition/index.md

 - [Superposition for Lambda-Free Higher-Order Logic](https://hal.inria.fr/hal-01904595)
   describes the newer improvements to the higher-order reasoning techniques.

-The slides of some of Simon Cruanes' talks are on [my page](https://simon.cedeela.fr/).
+The slides of some of Simon Cruanes' talks are on [his page](https://simon.cedeela.fr/).

 Some papers related to combinations of Superposition, higher-order logic, Induction, etc. can be found on [Matryoshka's website](http://matryoshka.gforge.inria.fr/).